Job title: Cancer Nurse

 - Post registration qualification in cancer nursing (minimum of diploma level qualification)

-- Three years’ recent experience in cancer nursing, preferably with some in a radiation oncology setting.
+- Three years recent experience in cancer nursing

-- The clinical knowledge, leadership and organisational capacity to properly discharge the functions of the role
+- The clinical, managerial and administrative capacity to properly discharge the functions of the role

 The Irish Cancer Society is an equal opportunity employer.
 We celebrate diversity and are committed to building an inclusive environment for all employees.
 We know that the more inclusive we are, the better our work will be.